 The site current has two zoning designations.
 The HNC-3 zone has a minimum lot size of 4,000 sq.ft. with setbacks of 0ft to the front and up to 15ft at the rear.
 The maximum Floor Area Ratio (FAR) is 1.0 with the maximum building coverage being 40% with an impervious surface ratio of 60%.
 Density requirements are 16 units per acre and a maximum building height of 30ft.
 The HMDR zone has a minimum lot size of 4,000 sq.ft. with setbacks of between 5ft. and 15ft.
 The maximum FAR is 1.0 with the maximum building coverage of 40% with an impervious surface ratio of 60%.
+Density requirements are 16 units per acre and a maximum building coverage of 40% with an impervious surface ratio of 60%.
 Density requirements are 16 units per acre and have a maximum building height of 30ft.